About Ali Cox: in one word…determined.

 Patrick Brown joined Concept2 in 2011 as the Rowing Business Coordinator.
 Pat brings to Concept2 over 10 years of coaching experience at high school and collegiate levels.
-Patrick currently lives in Stowe, Vermont with his wife Anna, their son Mclean and their dog Bojangles.
+Patrick lives in San Diego, California, with his wife Anna, their son Mclean and their dog Bojangles.

 Peter Dreissigacker, along with his brother Dick, founded Concept2 in 1976.
 The idea for the company grew out of a graduate course they took together at Stanford University, combined with their love of rowing.